 If you're not ready to go curly full-time, you can still get this fun, southern-belle look at home using a curling iron and regular styling products.
-Start with a short bob.
-The bob should hit around your chin or a touch below and should be one length all round.
-Head home and get your hot curlers ready.
+Use a bob as your starting point.
+The bob should hit around chin level or a touch below and should be one length all round.
+Head home and get those hot curlers ready.
 Take small chunks from all around your head and curl it towards the back.
 Curl according to the manufacturer's directions, allowing the curls to cool completely before releasing them from the curlers.
 Use a curling iron to give your bangs a slight curl towards the ends.
 Once cooled completely, run your fingers through and apply product if you're prone to frizz.

 Dark Bob on the Medium Side.

-Short bobs have been popular since the 1960s when women who spent more time out needed a fun, fierce and easy to maintain hairstyle.
-The short bob is all these things.
+Bobs have been popular since the 1960s when women who spent more time out needed a fun, fierce and easy to maintain hairstyle.
+The bob is all these things.
 With only a couple of simple modifications, it's brought into the current century.

 Style the modified short bob an endless number of ways.
-Many people think that short hair has limitations, but the modified short bob is one of the most versatile styles in the hairdressing world.
+Many people think short hair has limitations, but the modified bob is one of the most versatile styles in the hairdressing world.
 Wear it in a faux updo, left down in a classic style, curled for volume or even blown out for a windswept look.
-The way you style your bob will depend on your personality and individual style.
+The prefered way of styling bobs will depends on personal taste and individual style.
 Many women like the professional appearance of a sleek and sophisticated bob that's brushed and left flat.
 Those with natural waves, straighteners can help create the appearance of sleekness.
 For a bit of softness, add long, side-swept bangs.

-For those with a little more funk in their personality, the windswept look is a popular choice.
-To achieve, apply a generous amount of product to the base of the hair.
+For those wanting to display a little more funk in their personality, the windswept look is a popular choice.
+To achieve, apply a generous amount of product to the roots.
 Use your fingers to grab and comb straight out, away from the scalp.
-Mold hair in place using your hands, and spray with a flexible-hold hairspray to keep the strands in place.
+Mold in place using your hands, and spray a flexible-hold hairspray liberally to keep the strands in place.
 Get unique by adding a streak of temporary color.

 Another reason the modified short bob is so popular is because it looks great as it grows out.
 There aren't many hairstyles that look as neat and maintained when they grow out.
-With regular trimming as the hair grows, you'll end up with long, healthy hair that's ready for your next style experiment.
+Regular trimming as the hair grows, produces long, healthy tresses ready for another experiment.

-Short, tight curls are not something you should attempt on your own.
-Always leave the perming to a professional.
-The curls are smaller and tighter than you will be able to achieve with a curling iron or a set of hot curlers.
+Tight curls are not something you should attempt alone.
+Always leave perming to a professional.
+The curls are smaller and tighter than you will be able to achieve using a curling iron or a set of hot curlers.
 Tell the hairdresser you would like a long pixie with a tight perm.
 Then, produce a picture.
 The best way to tell anyone what you want is to show them.
-Your stylist will cut your hair first, then color and perm if needed.
 Remember, to maintain the tight curls, you can't wash your hair for 2 days after.
-For those with frizz-prone hair, ask about a styling product that helps prevent it.
+For those with frizz-prone hair, ask about a styling product to helps prevent it.

 Functional and Beautiful.

-The main draw for short, tight curls is that they're functional and beautiful.
-If you work in a profession that requires you to keep your hair out of your face, this style will never drop into your eyes.
-The shortened hair is up, out of the way and out of danger while the curls allow you to maintain your feminine identity.
-You can always add barrettes, hair bands or other embellishments to dress the style up.
+The main draw for short, tight curls is they're functional and beautiful.
+If you work in a profession requiring you to keep your mane out of your face, this style will never drop into your eyes.
+The shortened locks are up, out of the way and out of danger while the curls allow you to maintain a feminine identity.
+You can always add barrettes, bands or other embellishments to dress the style up.
 A side bang, done in a similar curl, is also recommended.
 Some women enjoy using highlights for added contrast.
-Permed hair works particularly well for blondes.
+Perms work particularly well for blondes.

 Best Face Shapes.

-The short, tight curled look works best for those with heart-shaped or square faces.
+Tight curls work best for those with heart-shaped or square faces.
 The curls offset the sharp angles of the jaw and give a more feminine appearance.
-Women that have worn this style include Marilyn Monroe and Reese Witherspoon.
-Short, tight curls will always be in style.
+Women recognize wearins this style include Marilyn Monroe and Reese Witherspoon.
 The classic hairdo, worn by some of Hollywood's most influential women, giving it a permanent place in the hairstyle hall of fame.

 Using straightening serum on damp hair, blow dry the bangs to one side using a small round brush.
 Soft and side-swept bangs help to minimize square jaws and make short haircuts less severe.
-Once dry, create a wispy effect using straighteners on the face-framing sections, tousle, and separate with your fingers.
+Once dry, create a wispy effect using straighteners on the face-framing sections, tousle, and separate making use of your fingers.

 Heavy Texture, Luminous Blonde.

 Rough and light are two terms that best describe this design.
 Rub gel or styling cream on your palm and apply by hand combing.
-Finish by ruffling your locks to achieve the light yet rough style this image depicts.
-Avoid dull and limp hair.
+Finish by ruffling to achieve the light yet rough style this image depicts.
+Avoid dull and limp locks.
 Called the crowning glory partly because hair has the ability to show character and aura.